bfansports/CloudProcessingEngine/_posts/2015-05-05-configure.md

     $> cd decider
     $> git pull origin master

-### Configure

-FIXME TYLER
+#### Without Docker

+For installing the stack without Docker, you need:

+   - PHP >= 5.5 and Python 2
+   - Both pollers are in PHP (ActivityPoller.php and InputPoller.php) and use composer for dependency management.
+So go in the `pollers` folder and run `make`.
+This will install composer and the dependencies.
+   - The Decider is in Python.
+SO go in the `decider` folder and run `./setup.py install`.

+Then start each binary by hand.

-#### Install activities
+### Install activities

-The stack needs activities so it can process stuffs.
-In your config file, you need to make reference to each activity PHP file.
-Each activity is in charge of a specific task in your workflow.
+The ActivityPoller (worker) needs activities so it has some logic to execute stuffs.
+In your config file, you will make reference to each activity code file.
+Each activity is in charge of a specific task in your workflow so you can have as many as you want.

 For the purpose of this example we will use the Cloud Transcode activities.
 Head to the Cloud Transcode project on Github: https://github.com/sportarchive/CloudTranscode

-Clone it locally somewhere:
+Clone the project locally somewhere:

     $> git clone https://github.com/sportarchive/CloudTranscode.git

-Then edit your configuration file and add couple activities:
+> You will now create your configuration file to reference the activity files located in the CT project in `src/activities/`.

+### Configure

+> Back in the CPE project.

+One configuration file is needed for the pollers.
+A default config file named `cpeConfigTemplate.json` is located in `pollers/config` folder.
+Rename this file `cpeConfig.json` and open it in an editor.

+There you must configure:

+   - Your client app SQS queue that you must have created.
+   - The list of activities your Workflow is going to handle and where their code is located.

+The config file looks as follow:

 ```json
 {